 Because we provide a residential program, this provides each child with a calm, homelike place to live while they focus solely on healing themselves.
 Without the distractions of daily life, they have a real chance to dig deep and learn how to help themselves and also let others help them.
 We keep the family in the loop so they know exactly how their loved one is doing and how they can help them succeed.

 Another benefit relates to the opportunity to receive any needed medications.
 Borderline personality disorder often responds to medication that eases the symptoms and side effects.
 Our medical staff can prescribe the right medication for each person and monitor them for any side effects.

 Because not all people have the same challenges, not all mental health programs are the same.
-Zenith Behavioral Health in Phoenix created a program to treat borderline personality disorder in teens that meets the individual where he is and helps him make progress.
+Zenith Behavioral Health in Phoenix created a program to treat borderline personality disorder in teens that meets the individual where they are and helps them make progress.
 Our residential program provides a homelike atmosphere where adolescents can focus on their mental health and begin to heal.

-If you are a parent concerned about your son aged 13 to 17 and want information on how to help him, visit our admissions page now.
-We make it easy to get started helping your son change his life.
+If you are a parent concerned about your child aged 13 to 17 and want information on how to help them, visit our admissions page now.
+We make it easy to get started helping your teen child change their life.

 Our team is ready 24/7 to help you or your loved one begin your recovery & take advantage of what life has to offer.

 Has your child’s life become ruled by borderline personality disorder, and are you ready to help them take back the reins?
 Our adolescent residential treatment center in Phoenix, AZ, can help.
 Call (602) 847-9887 or fill out the confidential callback form below and learn how we can help your child live a life free from mental health challenges.